Skip to content

 Docker Containers and Their Deployment

-The application is deployed using Kubernetes resources, not standalone Docker containers.
-The core components include:
+The application is deployed using Kubernetes (k3s) rather than raw Docker containers.
+The deployment consists of the following components managed via Helm and Kubernetes manifests:

-• Ingress Controller: Traefik is used as the ingress controller to route traffic to the UI and API backends.
+• Ingress Controller: Traefik is used as the ingress controller to route traffic.

 Proxy Servers

-Traefik is configured as the reverse proxy and ingress controller for the Chainstack Control Panel.
+Traefik is configured as the reverse proxy and load balancer for the Chainstack Control Panel:

-• SSL/TLS: Let's Encrypt is used to automatically generate and renew SSL certificates.
+• Let's Encrypt is used for SSL certificate management.

 • Routing: